butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 Done.

 # How to Use
+## Update Your SD Webui
+This extension need to get extra network's cards id. **Which is added to SD webui since 2023-02-06.**

+So, if you are using a version older than this, you need to update your SD Webui!

 ## Scanning Models
 Go to extension tab "Civitai Helper".
 There is a button called "Scan model".